VioletteK/mutual_network/README.md

 # How does the analysis work ?
+There is always two files for each analysis : the one for the injected cells and the one for spontaneous activity.

-Starting at the lign `if 'Vm'` ...
+All the analysises start at the lign `if 'Vm'` ...

+## `Analysis_gauss` :

 **Definition of the parameters by hand** :
 - the *interval* on which we will calculate the MI